2012 Cambodian League

 2012 Cambodian League is the 28th season of the Cambodian League.
 A total of 10 teams are competing in the league.

 The regular season was played from March 3 to August 8, 2012 and featured playoffs at the end of the season to determine the league champions, just like in the 2009 and 2010 campaigns to add more excitement to the league.
-Boeung Ket Rubber Field was the league champion, defeating regular-season winner Nagacorp in he Final Playoffs match.
+Boeung Ket Rubber Field was the league champion, defeating regular-season winner Nagacorp in the Final Playoffs match.